Environmental Initiatives

 Promoting recycling activities

-Most of the items abandoned at security checkpoints are bladed items such as scissors and knives, which have been disposed of as industrial waste up until now.
-However, after learning that the Gifu Prefecture Seki Cutlery Industry Association was conducting a knife recycling activity, we began sending abandoned cutlery items at Nagoya (Komaki) Airport to the Seki City Cutlery Hall run by the association.
+Most of the items abandoned at security checkpoints are blades such as scissors and knives, which have been disposed of as industrial waste until now.
+However, after learning that the Gifu Prefecture Seki Cutlery Industry Association is conducting a blade recycling initiative, we have been sending the blades abandoned at Nagoya (Komaki) Airport to the Seki City Cutlery Hall, which is run by the association.

-FDA supports the activities of the Japan Committee Vaccines for the World's Children (JCV) and participates in activities to provide polio vaccines and other vaccines to children around the world through recycling of plastic bottle caps.
-The total amount collected is about 200,000, which is equivalent to 235 polio vaccines.
-We are working on this project with the hope that the daily actions of each employee can be of some help.
+FDA supports the activities of the Japan Committee, Vaccines for the World's Children (JCV), and participates in activities to provide polio vaccines and other vaccines to children around the world through recycled plastic bottle caps.
+The total number of bottle caps collected is approximately 200,000, which is equivalent to 235 polio vaccines, and we hope that the daily actions of each employee will be of some help.

 The collected plastic bottle caps are handed over to a collection company, and a portion of the purchase price is donated to be turned into recycled plastic resources.

-Since 2023, FDA has been supporting the "Eye City Eco Project" undertaken by the Eye Care Company of HOYA Corporation, and is collecting and recycling empty disposable contact lens cases.
-The entire amount of the proceeds from selling the empty cases to recycling companies is donated to the Japan Eye Bank Association (public interest incorporated foundation).
+Since 2023, FDA has been supporting the "Eye City Eco Project," an initiative run by the Eye Care Company of HOYA Corporation, to collect and recycle empty disposable contact lens cases.
+The system is set up so that all proceeds from selling the empty cases to recycling companies are donated to the Japan Eye Bank Association (a public interest incorporated foundation).

 Other Initiatives

-By digitizing manuals and other documents used in operations from paper, we are trying to reduce paper usage.
-The photo shows the manuals used by flight crew members.
-Currently, all manuals have been digitized and flight crew members can view them on the tablet devices they are provided with, which is also helping to improve work efficiency.
+We are reducing paper usage by digitizing manuals and other documents used in our work from paper media.
+The photo shows the manuals used by flight crew members, which are now all digitized and can be viewed by flight crew members on the tablet devices they are provided with, which also helps to improve work efficiency.

 FDA Carbon Offset Initiative